DMAC and HB4545

 House Bill 4545 is a Texas statute that went into effect immediately, starting on June 16, 2021.
 It requires schools to participate in accelerated instruction practices during the 2021-2022 school year, and beyond, for students who did not pass their STAAR tests in grades 3-8 or EOC assessments.

-Schools are required to use the 2021 STAAR results unless a student did not participate in the assessment–which, in that case, those students would be required to receive accelerated instruction until they can score high enough on a local assessment aligned to the appropriate standards at their grade level.
+Schools are required to use the 2021 STAAR results unless a student did not participate in the assessment.
+If so, students are required to receive accelerated instruction until they can score high enough on a local assessment aligned to the appropriate standards at their grade level.

 Students who have performed satisfactorily on the STAAR achieved Approaches Grade Level, Meets Grade Level, or Masters Grade Level.
-Students who did not perform satisfactorily on STAAR achieved Did Not Meet Grade Level or did not test.
+Students who did not perform satisfactorily on STAAR achieved Did Not Meet Approaches or did not test.

 What does HB4545 include?